(571) 237-9138

 Frequently Asked Questions for Class/ Course Requirements for the Virginia Permit To Carry A Concealed Firearm

 I took your class previously and my application was denied becuase they require proof of an in-person class.
 Can I get an updated certificate that states the class was in-person?
-Yes, we can create you a updated certificate if need be.
-We have updated the certifciate we issue to reflect this change in the requirment for the permit.
+We have updated the certifciate we issue to reflect this change to the law in the requirment for the permit.
 We also have an afidavit that you can submit with our previous certificate stating that our classes have always been in person.
 CLICK HERE FOR A COPY

 The Best Safety Device For Any Firearm Is a Well Trained Operator!